EskimoBear/dote-spec/README.md

 When a Dote program is a single no substitution can take place and the resulting JSON document is `{}`.

 #Special pairs
-Special pairs are the built in abstractions in Dote.
+Special pairs are the built-in procedures in Dote.

 ##let
 the let special pair performs variable creation which allows the use of unbounded variables in Dote programs. `let` takes an array of JSON strings and creates unbound variables for each element of the array.
 Unbound variable are referenced by the `$` prefix in the rest of the program.
 The snippet below creates the unbound variable `$foo`.